-Pursuant to the terms of the Order and AOD, the Company commenced and closed twenty-one offers to purchase ARS from customer accounts when the Company's latest offer to purchase was fully accepted on September 24, 2020.
-As of December 31, 2020, the Company had purchased and holds (net of redemptions) \$35.7 million of ARS pursuant to settlements with the Regulators and legal settlements and awards.
+Pursuant to the terms of the Order and AOD, the Company commenced and closed twenty offers to purchase ARS from customer accounts when the Company's latest offer to purchase was accepted and implemented on September 27, 2021.
+As of December 31, 2021, the Company had purchased and holds (net of redemptions) \$37.0 million of ARS pursuant to settlements with the Regulators and legal settlements and awards.